yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 * `"post_auth_check"` - contains array of middle-wares to be run after authentication, at this point we have authenticated session API key for the given key (in request context) so we can perform any extra checks.
 * `"post"` - contains array of middle-wares to be run at the very end of middle-ware chain, at this point Tyk is about to request a round-trip to the upstream target.

-Golang plugin custom middleware `"auth_check"` can be used only if:
+The Golang plugin custom middleware `"auth_check"` can be used only if:

 * The API is protected, with the API spec has the `"use_keyless"` field set to `false`
 * The API spec has the `"use_go_plugin_auth"` field set to `true`.